 Couscous is one of those forgotten grains.
 We all know about rice, quinoa, barley, and even farro.
 But when was the last time you whipped up a batch of fluffy couscous?
 We love both varieties in this household– traditional (crushed) and pearled.
 Today I’m showcasing traditional couscous, which is durum wheat semolina thats been crushed and steamed with broth.

 Thanksgiving is next week and you might be busy planning your menu.
 If you’re looking for a vegetarian friendly dish, look no further!
+I used my dutch oven to make this recipe.

 Mushrooms are one of my favorite foods– I put them on everything.
 Pizza, pasta, soups, etc. My favorite type of mushroom is the Cremini!
 They’re more savory than regular white mushrooms and have a stronger flavor.
 They don’t shrink as much when cooked, either.
+I also have a recipe for sauteed cremini mushrooms in ghee.

 I love the way they taste in this dish– tossed with parsley, rosemary and thyme!
 Definitely ate several forkfuls of this right out of the pan.